phgeraldeli/Continuous-Deployment-JenkinsAWS/README.md

 ### Setup Jenkins

 ##### On the Jenkins dashboard, click on Manage Jenkins and select Manage Plugins.
-Click on the Avaiable tab and install:
+Click on the Avaiable tab and install then Restart:
       * Github API Plugin
       * GitHub Plugin